-A basic understanding of how calories work is essential for a successful and safe weight loss.
-Calories are obtained from food sources (i.e. carbohydrate, fat, protein) and serve as fuel for the body to carry out vital functions like breathing, eating, and sleeping.
+A basic understanding of how calories work is essential to a successful and safe weight loss.
+Calories are obtained from essential nutrients (carbohydrate, fat, and protein) and serve as fuel for the body to carry out vital functions like breathing, eating, and sleeping.
 In addition, calories fuel all types of physical activity from taking a shower to strenuous exercise.

 There are 3,500 calories in one pound of fat; therefore, if 3,500 calories are accumulated within the body over a given period of time, a calorie surplus occurs resulting in a net weight gain of one pound.
 On the flip side, if 3,500 calories are expended over a given period of time through physical activity, a calorie deficit occurs resulting in a net weight loss of one pound.
 When the amount of calories consumed from food sources is equal to the amount of calories expended through physical activity, no weight gain or weight loss occurs.

 In order to lose weight the amount of calories expended must continue to exceed the amount of calories consumed until the desired weight loss is achieved.
 Once this occurs, the amount of calories expended must continue to equal the amount of calories consumed in order to maintain the desired weight, indefinitely.

 While calorie control is important for weight loss, it is more important to prioritize good nutrition over general calorie counting in order to optimize your weight loss efforts.
 In fact, a diet emphasizing sensible portions of high-quality carbohydrates, healthy fats, and lean protein can actually negate the need for calorie counting by boosting the body's natural fat burning mechanisms.